linkerd/website/linkerd.io/content/2/tasks/exposing-dashboard.md

-If your HTTP client (Ingress or otherwise) doesn't allow to rewrite the `Host` header, you can change the validation regexp that the dashboard server uses, which is fed into the `linkerd-web` deployment via the `enforced-host` container argument.
+If your HTTP client (Ingress or otherwise) doesn't allow to rewrite the `Host` header, you can change the validation regexp that the dashboard server uses, which is fed into the `web` deployment via the `enforced-host` container argument.

 If you're managing Linkerd with Helm, then you can set the host using the